Speech, Occupational, Physical Therapy, Social Work & Teletherapy

 - Imitation of functional routines,

 - Executive function and theory of mind training.

-Pediatric Speech and Occupational Therapists are often the first professionals to see the signs of autism as 90% of children that receive an autism diagnosis are already receiving therapy.
+Pediatric speech, occupational and physical therapists are often the first professionals to identify the signs of autism as 90% of children that receive an autism diagnosis are already receiving therapy.